Happiness: Can you buy it with money?

 I propose, like others, that Money CAN buy you happiness, but it also can buy you stress.
 It just depends on what you are buying with it!

 As a CFP Professional, I have been helping people with their money for over 10 years.
-Over the course of 5000+ meetings I have gained some insight on the different relationships people have with their money.
+Throughout 5000+ meetings I have gained some insight on the different relationships people have with their money.
 How they view it, what they do with it, and which ones appear to be happier than others.

 Although most of us will never admit it outwardly, this stress eats us up inside, yet we continue to buy things for show, so we appear to be happy and content.
 I believe so much in the authors’ theory that I give the book to all new clients.
 It helps educate and put them in a mindset that is conducive to feeling good about yourself, your money, and your financial plan.
 This is a great frame of mind to be in when doing your financial planning.

 Through all my client meetings I have helped people in financial situations ranging from those with next to nothing to those who have more money than they could ever need or spend.
-While taking them through the financial planning process there are 3 habits that I kept seeing in the people who were most happy, they also happened to be in comfortable financial situations.
+While taking them through the financial planning process there are 3 habits that I kept seeing in the most happy people, they also happened to be in comfortable financial situations.
 I suspect this is more than a coincidence.
 Perhaps, if you embrace the following 3 habits you too can be happier and more financially sound.

 3 Habits of Happy People